adamvinueza/timezones/README.md

 ```
 git clone https://github.com/adamvinueza/timezones.git
 ```
+(If you prefer, [fork](https://guides.github.com/activities/forking/) this repository first.)
 Then you can do this:
 ```
 cd ~/git/timezones
 npm install && node server.js